kazekyo/nau/README.md

 This library is inspired by Relay and we have reproduced some features of Relay.
 However, the goal is not to create a full copy of Relay on Apollo Client.

-Our goal is to make Apollo Client more powerful by integrating Relay Specification with Apollo Client.
+Our goal is to make Apollo Client more powerful by integrating Relay Specification.

 ## Getting Started
 ```